Maine Laws and Incentives

 Idle Reduction Weight Exemption

-Any heavy-duty vehicle equipped with a qualified auxiliary power unit (APU) may exceed the state’s gross vehicle and axle weight limits by up to 400 pounds to compensate for the additional weight of the APU.
+Any heavy-duty vehicle with a gross vehicle weight rating greater than 8,500 pounds equipped with a qualified auxiliary power unit (APU) may exceed the state’s gross vehicle and axle weight limits by up to 400 pounds.
+An APU is defined in Maine law as an integrated system that provides heat, air-conditioning, engine warming, or electricity and is certified by the EPA.

-Efficiency Maine administers the Maine Clean Energy and Sustainability Accelerator (Accelerator) to provide loans for qualified alternative fuel vehicle (AFV) projects, including the purchase of electric vehicles, fuel cell electric vehicles, zero emission vehicles (ZEVs), and associated vehicle charging and fueling infrastructure.
-Recipients must direct 40% of funds towards low-income communities and communities of color.
+Efficiency Maine Trust administers the Maine Clean Energy and Sustainability Accelerator (Accelerator) to finance qualified alternative fuel vehicle (AFV) projects, including the purchase of battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs), hydrogen, and other zero emission vehicles (ZEVs), and associated vehicle charging and fueling infrastructure.
+Recipients must direct 40% of funds towards “vulnerable communities”, including low-income communities and households, communities of color, and tribal communities.

 Low-Speed Vehicle Inspection Exemption